mmistakes/made-mistakes-jekyll/_drafts/pencil.md

 ### Paper and Blend settings

-In case you skimmed through the beginning part of this article where I covered Pencil's settings panel in Paper, here's the important part.
+In case you skimmed through the first half of this article where I covered Pencil's settings panel in Paper, here's the important part to gleam.

 <figure>
   <img src="{{ site.url }}/images/pencil-finger-settings.jpg" alt="screenshot of Finger settings">